TSobees/Customer-Churn-Prediction-/README.md

 Stable, reliable probability outputs

-#Key Steps in the ML Pipeline
+KEY STEPS IN THE ML PIPELINE

-Handling missing data; the missing values where the churn reason which was excluded from the model training
+Handling missing data; the missing values were the churn reason which was excluded from model training

 Label encoding & One-Hot Encoding

 Export of correct column order via model_columns.json

 Fitting Logistic Regression on the processed dataset

 Saving all artifacts:

 churn_model.pkl

 scaler.pkl

 model_columns.json

 Standardizing numeric features